 There are some surprisingly consistent reasons that website projects take a turn for the worse.
-These reasons apply to firms large and small, firms with services offerings a mile long or daintily niche.
-Whether you provide accounting, finance, architecture, engineering, technology or government services, you’ll want to avoid these common pitfalls.
+These reasons apply to firms large and small.
+Whether you provide accounting, finance, architecture, engineering, technology, or government services, you’ll want to avoid these common pitfalls.

-- Too many decision makers – When it comes to making decisions, more is less.
-The larger the group, the longer it takes to wade through a morass of opinions and come to a consensus.
+When it comes to making decisions, more is less.
+The larger the group, the longer it takes to wade through opinions and reach a consensus.
 If a group is too large, or if it includes individuals with strong opposing opinions, decision-making can grind to a halt, effectively putting an end to the project.
 A better approach is to assemble a small team of 2-4 people who are empowered by stakeholders to drive the process and make decisions on behalf of the larger group.
 It’s okay to present your progress to the larger group at two or three key junctures along the way — but on the condition that those are status updates only, not opportunities to change course.
-If you like, you can invite stakeholders who are not part of the web team to submit their comments, with the understanding that these suggestions are non-binding and will not necessarily be implemented.

-- The “torpedo” team member – This is one of the most common — and potentially devastating — challenges we encounter: a high-ranking leader doesn’t have time to participate in the day-to-day website design process, but he or she must approve the site before it launches.
-The problem with this scenario is that when key decision-makers are not part of the process, they have no visibility into the myriad small decisions that were made along the way.
+This is one of the most common — and potentially devastating — challenges we encounter: a high-ranking leader doesn’t have time to participate in the day-to-day website design process, but they must approve the site before it launches.
+The problem with this scenario is that when key decision-makers are not part of the process, they have no visibility into the myriad of small decisions that were made along the way.
 They often bring unrealistic expectations or unexpressed values to the project.
-Look out.
+Lookout.
 Here come the torpedoes.

-- Scope creep – Every firm that sells services is familiar with this scourge.
+Every firm that sells services is familiar with this.
 So it should come as no surprise that the same danger lurks in your own website redesign process.
 That’s why it’s important to clearly define the project’s scope before setting out — and remain disciplined throughout the process.
 As new ideas arise, think about how they fit the scope of work.
 You can always plan a second phase of work to incorporate new features.
-Scope creep, and the unrealistic expectations that fuel it, hurt not only the web agency who often end up paying for it, but your organization, too.
-It produces blown schedules, psychological distress and embarrassing mistakes.
-While it is ultimately the web firm’s responsibility to manage scope creep, it can only be avoided if both sides talk about it honestly during the design and development process.
+Scope creep, and the unrealistic expectations that fuel it, produce schedule delays, unneeded stress, and embarrassing mistakes.

-- Unrealistic expectations – I can’t count how many times I’ve heard a client ask for an Amazon-style predictive algorithm or a website like Apple’s.
+We can’t count how many times we’ve heard a client ask for an Amazon-style predictive algorithm or a website like Apple’s.
 Things that seem simple can be devilishly complicated.
 So be careful what you wish for.
 On the flip side of this coin, technology is evolving every day.
 Some functionality that was once out of reach is now available at a reasonable cost.
 It doesn’t hurt to ask about cutting-edge technology, but you can’t assume it will always be easy or affordable to implement.

-- An agency that doesn’t own the process – Unless your firm has an in-house team of marketing and branding experts, designers and developers, you will be working with an agency partner to guide you through the website design process.
+Unless your firm has an in-house team of marketing and branding experts, designers, and developers, you will be working with an agency partner to guide you through the website design process.
 If, however, your agency is more concerned with pleasing you than leading your firm through a time-tested process, you are in for a wild ride.
-Process is critical to the quality and timely delivery of your site.
+The process is critical to the quality and timely delivery of your site.
 If you find your agency partner bending to your every whim, your website project will quickly lose its way.
-Boundaries are there for a reason — crash through them at your own risk.
-When you put your website redesign in the capable hands of an experienced agency and you are far more likely to be pleased with the journey and the ultimate destination.

 A Website Design Process that Works